brewinn/raytracerchallenge/README.md

 from any directory with a Makefile.

+By default, images are placed in the directory of containing executable.
+Images in the _img_ directory are the results of previous compilations.

 ## Roadmap

 - [x] Setup a testing framework
 - [x] Add a makefile for easier building
 - [x] Chapter 1: Tuples, Points, and Vectors
-- [ ] Chapter 2: Drawing on a Canvas
+- [x] Chapter 2: Drawing on a Canvas
 - [ ] Chapter 3: Matrices
 - [ ] Chapter 4: Matrix Transformations
 - [ ] Chapter 5: Ray-Sphere Intersections